 You may want to think again.

 Sure, if you?re living next to a river, you can see why you?d need flood insurance.
 But even if your home sits alone on the top of a hill, flood insurance can protect you.
-It all comes down to how insurance companies define a “flood.”
+It all comes down to how insurance companies define a ?flood.?
 Natural disasters like a river overflowing its banks and filling your basement certainly count as floods, but so do certain human-caused events.

 Say, for example, the fire department puts out a fire uphill from your home, and the water runs down the street, onto your property and floods your basement.
 That?s considered a flood.
 Or say your neighbor?s sprinkler system runs continuously for many hours, causing water to build on the surface of their lawn and flow downhill to damage your house.
 That?s a flood.
 If you sustain any water damage from a flood then you will want to know you are protected by insurance.
 You might need to enlist someone like this Chicago water damage cleanup company, and insurance will help with the cost of this.

 For more information on your options, or to receive a free insurance review, please contact the On Tap Credit Union Insurance Agency at 303-279-7248.